 (F) What happens when a sanctioned or disqualified individual changes assistance groups?

 An individual who causes the sanction or disqualification carries that sanction or disqualification into another OWF assistance group until that individual complies.
-The remaining members of the new assistance group are not affected by that sanction or disqualification.

 (G) What happens to the sanction if the individual leaves the OWF program prior to the imposition of the sanction?